Weyimil/Sales-Executive-Report/README.md

 2. What are the primary factors contributing to delayed shipments, and how can they be mitigated?
 3. Which customer segments should be targeted for marketing campaigns to maximize sales and profitability?

+# Cleaning Process Report

+## Project Overview:
+This project was conducted entirely using Power BI.

+## Extract, Transformation, and Loading (ETL) Process:

+1. Extraction:

+   Utilized the "GET" button in Power BI to extract the CSV file and initiated the transformation process.

+2. Transformation:

+   A. Data Cleaning:

+    Checked for and addressed missing values, duplicate values, and redundant columns or rows, which were subsequently removed.

+   B. Normalization:

+   Created three duplicate tables to facilitate normalization.
+   Removed unrelated columns from each table, retaining only the relevant ones.
+   Post-normalization, the dataset was organized into a fact table [ecommerce_data (1)] and three-dimension tables [Customer Table, Order_Data Table, and Shipment Table].

+    C. Column Addition:

+    Added a new column, "DAYNAME," to the Order_Data table.
+    Populated the "DAYNAME" column using the DAX formula:
+    `DAYNAME = FORMAT(Shipping_data[ship_date], "dddd")`.
+   This was done to analyze whether weekend orders or shipments contributed to delayed deliveries.

+## Modelling:

+  Data Loading and Relationship Building:

+  Loaded the transformed data from Power Query into Power BI.
+  Created a data model by establishing relationships between the tables using Customer_Id and Order_Id as key focal points.

+## Dashboard Development:

+  Design and Implementation:

+  Designed the dashboard background in PowerPoint.
+  Imported the background into Power BI’s interactive display view.
+  Developed the dashboard by adding Key Performance Indicators (KPIs) and incorporating a Year filter for enhanced data analysis.

 ## Chart 1
 The Chart below is a dashboard representation of the data set, Highlighting key factors.